Defense Rests In Paul Manafort Case Without Calling Him Or Other Witnesses

 His defense team filed a motion this week to drop the charges — a motion the judge denied on Tuesday morning.

-Ellis said the defense's dispute with the criminal charges is a "jury issue" to be decided by the six men and six women who have been the hearing evidence in the case.
+Ellis said the defense's dispute with the criminal charges is a "jury issue" to be decided by the six men and six women who have been hearing evidence in the case.

 Prosecutors spent more than 10 days in court, over three weeks, making their case to the jury.
 They concluded their arguments on Monday.